 - 7.1 In the context of this licensing objective the essential purpose of a licence or certificate is to regulate behaviour on premises and access to them where this relates to licensing activities and the licensing objectives.
 Conditions attached to licences cannot seek to manage the behaviour of customers once they are beyond the direct management of the licence holder and their staff or agents. - 7.2 The Licensing Authority may consider if any of the following steps are necessary to promote the prevention of crime and disorder.
-It will also consider representations made by responsible authorities that conditions be applied to licences to require those steps: - Prohibiting the sale of alcohol in bottles for consumption on the premises to prevent their use as weapons - Prohibiting alcohol in open containers being taken from premises.
-This approach will discourage drinking in the streets and will also prevent the use of these containers as offensive weapons. - Requiring drinking vessels to be plastic or toughened glass - Prohibiting irresponsible drinks promotions The Licensing Authority will

-- support an approach to the marketing of alcohol and the management of licensed premises that promotes responsibility in the consumption of alcohol. - Requiring the provision of CCTV surveillance equipment particularly in town centre locations and other large venues.
+It will also consider representations made by responsible authorities that conditions be applied to licences to require those steps: - Prohibiting the sale of alcohol in bottles for consumption on the premises to prevent their use as weapons - Prohibiting alcohol in open containers being taken from premises -This approach will discourage drinking in the streets and will also prevent the use of these containers as offensive weapons. - Requiring drinking vessels to be plastic or toughened glass. - Requiring the provision of CCTV surveillance equipment particularly in town centre locations and other large venues.
 The presence of CCTV cameras can be an important means of deterring and detecting crime at, and immediately outside, licensed premises.
-It is suggested that any system should be installed and maintained on advice from the Leicestershire Police Crime Prevention Officer. - Requiring the provision of text pagers to connect persons employed at premises, particularly in town centre locations, to the police, . - Appropriate measures to prevent overcrowding in premises or parts of the premises. - The provision of staff to control admission and to control persons inside the premises.
-When such staff are engaged they may need to be licensed by the Security Industry Authority. - Appropriate measures to prevent drugs misuse.
+It is suggested that any system should be installed and maintained on advice from the Leicestershire Police Crime Prevention Officer. - Requiring the provision of text pagers to connect persons employed at premises, particularly in town centre locations, to the police, - Appropriate measures to prevent overcrowding in premises or parts of the premises. - The provision of staff to control admission and to control persons inside the premises.
+When such staff are engaged they need to be licensed by the Security Industry Authority. - Appropriate measures to prevent drugs misuse.